Jako4458/P4/README.md

 After doing the above, right click `Minespeak.g4` and select `Generate ANTLR Recognizer`.
 This should succesfully build the grammar and place the generated files inside the folder located at `/parser/gen`.

 To give the compiler an input file, inside IDEA, select `Run -> Edit Configurations`.
 In program arguments (Hold ALT for field hints), write the location of a file.
-Example: `./examples/Pyramid.ms`.
+Example: `./Examples/Pyramid.ms`.

-## Compiler setup (optional)
+### Compiler setup (optional)
 To specify compile arguments, a setup file is used.
-A template file called `setupTemplate.json` is included in the project.
 Create a file called `setup.json`.
 When running from source, place this file at the project root.
 When running from binaries, place the file in the same directory as the binary.
 Documentation for the setup file can be found in [`docs/SETUPDOC.md`](./docs/SETUPDOC.md) file.

 If no setup file is used, default values are used instead.